How to Legally Transport Your Hazardous Waste to Mexico

 It’s Illegal, Right?

 The thought process, that many waste generators envisioned, is seeing their waste streams being hauled down to Mexico and being dumped into landfills or at worst local communities.
 No environmental protections or agencies overseeing the recycling process, corruption and lack of accountability were common perceptions that many waste generators and hazardous waste transportation companies had.
 Not to mention that most people thought the transportation of hazardous waste to Mexico was illegal in the first place.

 Their ultimate cradle to grave nightmare coming true!

 However, the real truth is quite different.
-It is not only possible to legally transport hazardous waste into Mexico for recycling, but in many cases it is often cheaper, safer and has a lower environmental impact than other methods of disposal.
+It is not only possible Transporting Hazardous Waste To Mexico for recycling, but in many cases it is often cheaper, safer and has a lower environmental impact than other methods of disposal.